vyrnguyen/gitlet/README.md

        that have been staged for removal, but then re-created without Gitlet's knowledge.
 Ignore any subdirectories that may have been introduced, since Gitlet does not deal with them.

+   - **Runtime**:

+     - Depends only on the amount of data in the working directory plus the number of files staged to be added or deleted plus the number of branches.

 1. **checkout**